Connect with others who understand.

 Written by Sarah Winfrey

-Living with heart disease means dealing with a variety of symptoms on a regular basis.
-These are often the more common ones, like chest pain or breathing problems.
-However, some people experience less common symptoms.
-If you have these, it might be hard to figure out what is causing them.
+Living with heart disease often means managing a range of symptoms on a regular basis.
+Some symptoms are common, like chest pain or breathing problems.
+Others are less common, and it can be hard to tell what’s causing them.

-Even if you’ve already been diagnosed with some type of heart disease, it can be hard to know if certain symptoms are related to your heart condition.
-Here are some unexpected symptoms of heart disease, so you can be on the lookout for them.
+Even if you’ve already been diagnosed with some type of heart disease, it can be hard to know if certain symptoms are related to your heart condition, lifestyle changes you’ve made since your diagnosis, or other factors.
+Here are some unexpected symptoms of heart disease, so you can watch for them.

 1. Fatigue

-While fatigue is a fairly common symptom of heart disease, it’s on this list because so many other things can cause it as well.
-Many people miss connecting their excessive tiredness to heart problems.
-In one study, more than 70 percent of women who had heart attacks experienced significant fatigue in the months before their heart attack.
-If you're regularly fatigued beyond what is normal for you, talk to your doctor about your concerns.
-Your fatigue may indicate that your heart isn’t pumping enough blood to your lungs or to the rest of your body.
+While fatigue is a fairly common symptom of heart disease, it’s on this list because so many other conditions can also cause fatigue.
+Many people overlook the connection between excessive tiredness and heart problems.
+In one study, more than 70 percent of women who had heart attacks reported significant fatigue in the months beforehand.
+If you’re regularly fatigued beyond what’s normal for you, talk to your healthcare provider about your concerns.
+Fatigue may indicate that your heart isn’t pumping enough blood to your lungs or to the rest of your body.

 2. Jaw Pain